ventura-christian/Mana-Sink/README.md

-# 🧙‍♂️ MTG Deck Tracker
+# 🧙‍♂️ MTG Deck Tracker - Mana Sink

-Welcome to **MTG Deck Tracker** — a lightweight, browser-based tool designed for Magic: The Gathering players who want a clean, focused way to track, organize, and explore their decks.
+Welcome to **Mana Sink** — a lightweight, browser-based tool designed for Magic: The Gathering players who want a clean, focused way to track, organize, and explore their decks.
 Whether you're brewing a spicy Commander list or tuning a Standard meta-breaker, this tool is your first step into a smarter battlefield.

 ---